 Little Trains Of The Dolomites

-Enjoy discovering the joys of life in the slow lane, in this part-Italian-speaking and part-German-speaking, sun-kissed region.
-Journey from your hotel base near the shores of Italy’s most beautiful lake, on some historic railways and cableways.
-Visit charming towns and villages that radiate the warmth and sense of wellbeing created by their idyllic Alpine surroundings, and enjoy some of Italy’s most delicious food and wine along the way.
+Explore one of Europe’s most special corners as you journey through a picture-book land of vineyards, orchards and castles.
+Enjoy discovering the joys of life in the slow lane in this, part-Italian-speaking and part-German-speaking, sun-kissed region.
+Journey, from your hotel base near the shores of Italy’s most beautiful lake, on some historic railways and cableways.
+Visit charming towns and villages that radiate the warmth and sense of well-being created by their idyllic Alpine surroundings, and enjoy some of Italy’s most delicious food and wine along the way.

-What's IncludedSeven nights’ dinner, bed and breakfast accommodation at the three-star Hotel Europa or three-star Hotel Ariston in Molveno
+What's IncludedSeven nights’ dinner, bed and breakfast accommodation at your chosen hotel

 Return flights to Italy